Tackling Reneges in early careers: lessons from NatWest Group

-During the Bright Network conference in September 2025, Illuminate, Eli Onboarding’s Sarah Wardle hosted a panel discussion with NatWest Group, exploring one of the most pressing challenges in early careers recruitment: reneges and withdrawals.
+During the Bright Network conference, Illuminate, Eli Onboarding hosted a panel discussion with NatWest Group and their grads, exploring one of the most pressing challenges in early careers recruitment: reneges and withdrawals.

 The session struck a chord with the audience.
 With competition for top graduate and apprentice talent continuing to intensify, the reality is that candidates changing their minds after accepting an offer is no longer unusual – it’s something every employer needs to be ready for.

-👉 “Reneges aren’t just a statistic – they tell us something important about the candidate experience.
+“Reneges aren’t just a statistic – they tell us something important about the candidate experience.
 They’re a reminder that trust, connection, and communication really matter in those months between offer and day one.”
+Rosie Mackay, NWG

 The reality of reneges today